-We updated this notice to include information on Intensive Outpatient Program (IOP) telehealth coverage.
+We updated this notice to include additional details on submitting telehealth claims.

 In response to the COVID-19 pandemic, Blue Cross and Blue Shield of Texas (BCBSTX) expanded access to telehealth services to give our members greater access to care.
 The experience confirmed the importance of telehealth in health care delivery.
 Members can access their medically necessary, covered benefits through providers who deliver services through telehealth.
 Many of our members also have access to various telehealth vendors, such as MDLIVE.